• Skip to primary navigation

 Featured Image

 You can add a featured image to appear below your post’s title header, just like in the example below.
-To do this, scroll down to the featured image section, then choose an image from your media library or upload a new one.
+To do this, click the Featured Image button in the Page Settings, then choose an image from your media library or upload a new one.
 Rectangular images work best, and don’t forget to add alternate text and follow image optimization guidelines.

 a demonstration of the featured image from our blog sites.